avocadoboi/avo/README.md

   void handleMouseDown(const AvoGUI::MouseEvent& p_event) override
   {
-    // Calls the standard implementation that sends the event down to event listeners.
-It is recommended to do this since any
-    // other views won't be able to react to mouse events otherwise. (note that this call is specific to this instance and is
-    // not a static method, despite the syntax.
-Also, you do not need to specify the namespace when you do this, as seen.)
-    GUI::handleMouseDown(p_event);

-    // If you for some reason want to react to mouse down events from your GUI, you can do it here.
+    // If you want to react to mouse down events from your GUI, you can do it here.
-    // This is called directly from the window, and the mouse coordinates in the event are relative
+    // This is called from handleGlobalMouseDown, which is a method that sends the event down to all targeted views.
-    // to the top-left corner of the window.
+    // The mouse coordinates in the event are relative to the top-left corner of the GUI.
+    // Note that only mouse events which are targeted at the GUI and aren't absorbed by children are received here.
+    // This method belongs to AvoGUI::View.
   }
+  void handleGlobalMouseDown(const AvoGUI::MouseEvent& p_event) override
+  {
+    // Every single mouse down event that the window gets is sent here.
+    // It can be a good idea to call the default GUI implementation like this:
+    GUI::handleGlobalMouseDown(p_event); // Since it sends the event to children.

+    // Note that this method is called directly from the window no matter what, so never call addGlobalMouseEventListener(gui)...
+  }

-  // Other events that you can override in your GUI are: handleMouseUp, handleDoubleClick, handleMouseMove, handleMouseScroll,
+  // Other event listeners that you can override in your GUI are: handleMouseUp, handleDoubleClick, handleMouseMove, handleMouseScroll,
-  // handleCharacterInput, handleKeyboardKeyDown and handleKeyboardKeyUp.
+  // handleMouseEnter, handleMouseLeave, handleCharacterInput, handleKeyboardKeyDown and handleKeyboardKeyUp - as well as the global versions.
+  // Mouse events and keyboard events are explained more later in this readme.

   //------------------------------

   void createContent() override